Inostrancevia: Classification and evolution

-Gorgonopsians are a major group of carnivorous therapsids, the oldest known definitive specimen coming from the Mediterranean island of Majorca, and which probably dates to the early Middle Permian, or even earlier.
+Gorgonopsians are a major group of carnivorous therapsids, the oldest known definitive specimen coming from the Mediterranean island of Mallorca, and which probably dates to the early Middle Permian, or even earlier.
 During the Middle Permian, the majority of representatives of this clade were quite small and their ecosystems were mainly dominated by dinocephalians, large therapsids characterized by strong bone robustness.
 However, some genera, notably Phorcys, are relatively larger in size and already occupy the role of superpredator in one of the oldest geological strata of the Karoo Supergroup.
 Gorgonopsians were the first group of predatory animals to develop saber teeth, long before true mammals and dinosaurs evolved.
 This feature later evolved independently multiple times in different predatory mammal groups, such as felids and thylacosmilids.
 Geographically, gorgonopsians are mainly distributed in the present territories of Africa and European Russia, with, however, an indeterminate specimen having been identified in the Turpan Depression, in north-west China, as well as a possible fragmentary specimen discovered in the Kundaram Formation, located in central India.
 After the Capitanian extinction, gorgonopsians began to occupy ecological niches abandoned by dinocephalians and large therocephalians, and adopted an increasingly imposing size, which very quickly gave them the role of superpredators.
 In Africa, it is mainly the rubidgeines who occupy this role, while in Russia, only Inostrancevia acquires as such.